Head of Department Professor Helga Judit Feith, Ph.D.

-The Department of Social Sciences belongs to the Institute of Basic Health Sciences.
+Background The Department of Social Sciences belongs to the Institute of Basic Health Sciences.
 It also contains a specialised unit, the Division of Foreign Languages and Communication.
 The role of the Department is to support all students in preparing for their health care professions as embedded in contemporary societies.
-Our Department offers dominantly practice oriented knowledge – discussing general and special health care related problems – in the fields of Sociology, Social Anthropology, History of Health Sciences, Law, Ethics, as well as Medical Economy and Management.
+Our Department offers dominantly practice oriented knowledge – discussing general and special health care related problems – in the fields of Sociology, Medical Anthropology, History of Health Sciences, Law, Ethics, as well as Medical Economy and Management.
 These modules – as essentials in health care labour market – are to improve conscious employee competencies.
 Our Department actively participates in an extended Europe-wide network that is COHEHRE by delegating one of the council members for its management.
-The members of the Department of Social Sciences occupy leading positions in several professional and social organizations and take part in their work (Hungarian Association of Medical History, Public Body of Hungarian Academy of Sciences, Hungarian Sociological Association, American Anthropological Association, The European Association for the History of Medicine and Health (EAHMH), Hungarian Association of Sport Studies).
-Furthermore, our colleagues have a hand in the edition of different scientific journals, such as New Medicine, Development and Financing, Central European Studies, Kaleidoscope – Journal of History of Culture, Science and Medicine.
+The members of the Department of Social Sciences occupy leading positions in several professional and social organizations and take part in their work (Hungarian Association of Medical History, Public Body of Hungarian Academy of Sciences, Hungarian Sociological Association, The European Association for the History of Medicine and Health (EAHMH), Hungarian Association of Sport Studies).
+Furthermore, our colleagues have a hand in the edition of different scientific journals, such as Develoments in Health Sciences, Development and Financing, Central European Studies, Kaleidoscope – Journal of History of Culture, Science and Medicine.

-The Department takes part in the educational development of all BSc and MSc programmes of the Faculty and in the elaboration of curricular directives.
+Education The Department takes part in the educational development of all BSc and MSc programmes of the Faculty and in the elaboration of curricular directives.
 As a participant of full time and part time trainings in Nursing and Patient Care, Health Care and Disease Prevention, and Medical Laboratorial Diagnostic Imaging programmes, the Department is responsible for teaching the following subjects:

 - Health and Society